Ahhhh2016/pomodoro-kanban/README.md

 - **Accurate State Detection**: Fixed logic to properly detect when a card is actively being timed vs. when no timer is running
 - **Improved User Experience**: Users will no longer see confusing "stop" options on cards that aren't currently being timed
 - **Consistent Behavior**: Timer menu options now accurately reflect the actual timing state of each individual card

+## Internationalization (i18n) Support

+The plugin now supports full internationalization for both Chinese and English languages, automatically adapting to the user's Obsidian language settings.

+### Features
+- **Automatic Language Detection**: The plugin automatically detects the user's Obsidian language setting and displays the interface in the appropriate language
+- **Complete Timer Interface Translation**: All timer-related interface elements are now fully translated, including:
+  - Timer menu options (Start/Stop Pomodoro, Start/Stop Stopwatch, etc.)
+  - Due date management (Add/Change/Delete Due Date)
+  - Estimate time management (Add/Modify/Delete Estimate Time)
+  - Timer notifications and messages
+  - Stop reason modal interface
+  - Timer panel modal interface
+- **Consistent User Experience**: No more mixed Chinese and English text in the interface
+- **Fallback Support**: If a translation is missing, the plugin falls back to English

+### Supported Languages
+- **English (en)**: Default language with complete translations
+- **Simplified Chinese (zh-cn)**: Complete Chinese translations for all timer features
+- **Traditional Chinese (zh-tw)**: Inherits from Simplified Chinese
+- **Other Languages**: The plugin supports all languages that Obsidian supports, with English fallback

+### How It Works
+The plugin uses Obsidian's built-in language detection system:
+1. Reads the user's language setting from `window.localStorage.getItem('language')`
+2. Maps the language code to the appropriate translation file
+3. Uses the `t()` function to translate all user-facing text
+4. Falls back to English if a translation is not available

+### Technical Implementation
+- **Translation Keys**: All user-facing text now uses translation keys instead of hardcoded strings
+- **Type Safety**: Translation keys are type-checked to ensure all required translations exist
+- **Performance**: Translations are loaded once and cached for optimal performance
+- **Maintainability**: Easy to add new languages by creating new translation files

 - [Bugs, Issues, & Feature Requests](https://github.com/mgmeyers/obsidian-kanban/issues)
 - [Development Roadmap](https://github.com/mgmeyers/obsidian-kanban/projects/1)